B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 ..................

-The second component is a table that includes the values for the locus presented in the ``Allele Analysis`` table and also includes the additional values:
+The second component is a table that includes the values for the locus presented in the ``Allele Analysis`` table of the schema report and also includes the following additional values:

 - **Size Range (bp)**: the allele size range (minimum-maximum).
 - **Length Median (bp)**: the allele median size.